Reviem0/CompSci-Notes/Data Management 1/Content/Topics/UNIX/UNIX Fundamentals.md

 1. Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding "new features"
 2. Expect the output of every program to become the input of another, as yet unknown, program.
 Don't clutter output with extraneous information.
-3. Design and build software, even OS, to be tried early, ideally withing weeks
+3. Design and build software, even OS, to be tried early, ideally [within]() weeks
 4. Use tools in preference to unskilled help to lighten a programming task, even if you have to detour  to build the tools and expect to throw some of them out after you've finished using them
 ### Summary
 1. Write programs that do one thing and do it well